graebnerc/DataScienceSpring23/content/post/installation/pubdir/index.md

 If you are on Mac and you are using Homebrew you may use [this formula](https://formulae.brew.sh/cask/rstudio).

+If you want to update R-Studio, you just install it again.
+Please note that the **minimal version** for this seminar should be RStudio `2022.07.1+554`.

 ## Git

 Installing Git is straightforward, but the right approach depends on your OS.